Literify/ML/README.md

 ```
 Replace `path/to/book_metadata.json` with the path to the book metadata file.
 The script will recommend books based on content similarity.

+### 3. Testing the Application
+For those who want to try the application directly, a pre-built `.apk` file can be provided.
+Contact the development team for access to the APK and instructions on how to install it on your Android device.

 ---

 ## File Structure